polterguy/magic/backend/files/misc/common-startup-files/default.md

 Use the following to reach a verdict instead:

 1. Is the code valid?
-Verify it with `verify-hyperlambda` below.
+Verify it with `verify-hyperlambda`.
 If it returns valid, treat the code as correct and say so.
 Do not report bugs in it.
 2. Does it do the right thing?
 Execute it, with `execute-file`, `execute-hyperlambda`, or `invoke-endpoint` for an endpoint, and compare what came back against what was asked for.
 3. Why did it fail?
 Read the exception with `read-log`.
 A Hyperlambda exception names the file and the exact position in the lambda object where execution stopped.
 4. What does an existing file do, and what does it take?
 Ask `get-file-info` for its description and arguments.